vdhamer/Photo-Club-Hub/.github/README.md

 </details></ul>

 <ul><details><Summary>Mandatory Level 0 fields (click to expand)</Summary></p>
-- `keywords` lists the keywords with which `photographers` can be tagged.
+- `keywords` lists the keywords that can be linked to one or more `photographers` to describe their main genres.
-Keywords apply to the photographer, and not to the person as a member of a particular club.
+Keywords apply to the photographer in general, and not to the photographer's membership of a particular club.
-If a photographer is associated with keywords by multiple clubs, the lists are combined.
+If multiple clubs assign keywords to the same photographer, the lists are automatically merged ("union").
     - `idString` only serves to identify a keyword.
 Preferably use the English version of the keyword - but a text like "Keyword #123" will also work.
     - `localizations` is a list of translations of the keyword into one or more languages.
         - `language` contains the isoCode (typically 2 letters) for the language.
 Use the 3 letter version only for uncommon languages for which no 2 letter code exists.
 The codes must match the standard [ISO 639 list](https://www.loc.gov/standards/iso639-2/php/English_list.php) as maintained by the US Library of Congress.
 It is important to use the correct values, because `isoCode` is compared to the preference codes provided by iOS.
 Example: "DE" is "German".